jonfast565/Localbox/README.md

 - **Deletes:** Deletions drop pending buffers, remove any on-disk file (best effort), and persist a tombstone.
 - **Durability:** All metadata lives in SQLite (`sync.db`).
 Remote writes use atomic rename + directory fsync to avoid torn files.
 - **Discovery:** Nodes broadcast `DISCOVER` and respond with `HERE` messages, forming outbound connections based on TLS preference.
 Plaintext is supported for legacy testing but flagged and recorded in the DB.

+## Application States

+Set `app_state` in `config.toml` (or `--app-state` on the CLI) to control what a node is allowed to do:

+- `mirror_only` – Hosts remote shares only.
+No local shares are advertised or watched, so the node only mirrors peers.
+- `host_only` – Watches and shares local folders with others but refuses to host remote shares.
+- `mirrorhost` – Default dual-role behavior: watch local shares *and* host remote shares.
+- `zombie` – Neither shares nor hosts.
+Useful for plumbing/tests when you just need the process up but idle.

+Nodes advertise their capability to peers so that hosts don't waste time pushing shares to mirror-disabled or zombie nodes.

 ## Monitoring & Operations